Bits & Pieces... by David Sundman

 Neptune’s Steeds

-In ancient Rome, the seahorse probably inspired the mythical creature called a Hippocampus.
-Hippo (horse) + campus (sea monster).
+In ancient Rome, the seahorse probably inspired the mythical creature called a Hippocampus: hippo (horse) + campus (sea monster).
 While in New Orleans, I spotted this reference at a seahorse exhibit in the Aquarium (also a Roman word).
 Romans believed seahorses had the power to cure baldness and a seahorse boiled in wine was poison.

 Some sources describe the hippocampus as having the head and forequarters of a horse and the tail and hindquarters of a dolphin.
 Neptune's chariot was pulled through the ancient seas by several of these creatures.
 Sometimes Neptune was seen riding one.